DavidWaumsley/NoScriptShow/content/blog/2025/build7.md

 ## Starter Sites
 ----------------------------------------
 11ty has something similar to WordPress themes called starter sites.
+It also has plugins.

-**Here's some places to look:**
+**Some places to look for themes:**

 *   [11ty Bundle](https://11tybundle.dev/starters/).
 A fabulous place for all thing 11ty by [Bob Monsour](https://bobmonsour.com/).
 *   [JamStack Themes](https://jamstackthemes.dev/#ssg=eleventy).
 *   [The 11ty site](https://www.11ty.dev/docs/starter/).

 Starter sites are typical plain for us to add our own CSS [exceptions](https://github.com/CloudCannon/campus-spark-bookshop-template).
-Some are created around Tailwind or Bootstrap or include javaSript framework intergration.
+Some are created around Tailwind or Bootstrap or include javaScript framework intergration.

 **We narrowed it to these 3 for the show's website:**
 `